 Keep in mind that pot grown peas require more water than garden grown, possibly up to three times a day.
 Because of frequent irrigation, the nutrients are leached out from the soil, so fertilization is key to growing healthy peas in a container.

 First of all, choose the pea variety you wish to plant.
 Almost everything in the Leguminosae family, from snap peas to shelling peas, can be container grown; however, you may wish to select a dwarf or bush variety.
 Peas are a warm season crop, so growing peas in a container should begin in the spring when temperatures warm to over 60 F. (16 C.).

 Next, select a container.
 Almost anything will work as long as you have drainage holes (or make three to five holes with a hammer and nail) and measures least 12 inches across.
 Fill the container with soil leaving a 1 inch space at the top.

 Create a support for the potted pea with bamboo poles or stakes set into the center of the pot.
 Space the pea seeds 2 inches apart and 1 inch beneath the soil.
 Water in thoroughly and top with a 1-inch layer of mulch, like compost or wood chips.

 Keep the seeds in a lightly shaded area until germination (9-13 days) at which time you should move them to a full sun exposure.

 Caring for Peas in Pots

-Be sure to protect your container grown peas from frost by moving them inside.
+- Be sure to protect your container grown peas from frost by moving them indoors.